wstrm/picoshop/model/README.md

 # picoshop/model

-This folder contains models that iteract with the database.
+This folder contains models that interact with the database.